Overview of BSc Agriculture: What You Need to Know about the Course

 Introduction

-Agriculture is the backbone of many economies, playing a crucial role in food security, healthy lifestyles and sustainable development.
+Agriculture is the backbone of many economies, playing a crucial role in food security, healthy lifestyles, and sustainable development.
 As we move into a future that demands innovation in agricultural practices, pursuing a Bachelor of Science (BSc) in Agriculture has become the best choice.

 BSc Agriculture Course Objectives